momentics/GhostWire/README_en.md

 | <img src="resources/icons/ghostwire.png" alt="GhostWire Logo" width="512"> | A graphical front-end for the native **GhostWire** library with DPI (OSI L4-L7) protection for **Telegram Desktop**.
 The app runs in the system tray (user mode) and does not use external services and servers. |

 ---
+1. **Uninterrupted access** GhostWire ensures a reliable connection to the messaging platform, even under severe network restrictions and censorship attempts by internet service providers.
+2. **Total connection invisibility** The software securely conceals the true nature of the transmitted information.
+To monitoring equipment, your correspondence appears as standard web browsing on secure pages using popular applications like Chrome or Safari.
+3. **Protection against behavioral recognition** The intentional distortion of data volumes and the introduction of randomized delays prevent surveillance systems from identifying the application's activity through characteristic network rhythms.
+4. **Resilience to disconnections** Should the current network node suddenly become blocked or fail, the technology instantly and seamlessly transitions to backup addresses, keeping the conversation uninterrupted.
+5. **High-speed file transfer** Thanks to dedicated pathways for large attachments, users can send and receive photographs, videos, and documents without tedious waiting periods.
+---

 ## What it looks like